 The Agency is exposed to interest rate risk with respect to its investments in fixed income securities because the fair value will fluctuate due to changes in market interest rates.

 Other price risk

-The Agency is exposed to other price risk through changes in market prices [other than changes arising from interest rate or currency risks] in connection with its investments.
+The Agency is exposed to other price risk through changes in market prices [other than changes arising from interest rate risk or currency risk] in connection with its investments.